- AP/A-Level policy

 To update your official CS course plan, discuss the changes with your CS program coordinator.

 If you will need to take additional semester on campus to satisfy degree requirements, be sure to meet with a financial aid counselor to see how this affects your aid package.

 The University overlap Policy can be found here: http://www.rochester.edu/college/ccas/handbook/overlap.html

 If you are double majoring with math, there could be overlaps in addition to the standard three, so please check with your advisor or with the math department.

-Please note that due to the overlap policy, double majoring in computer science and data science is not feasible.
+Please note that due to the overlap policy, double majoring in Computer Science and Data Science is not permitted.

 To enroll in an independent study, senior project, or independent research (CSC391 or CSC395), you must: